-A program that is identified by a detection using the format 'Dropped:[variant]' indicates that the program was identified by a Heuristic Detection of a file or program that appears to be designed to 'drop' or install a second file; the dropped file would have triggered a detection already available in our detection databases.
+The file or program appears to be designed to install (drop) a second file; the dropped file would have triggered a detection already available in our detection databases.